defiant00/dnd/README.md

 * the next morning, meet up in the inner city center
 * Nil surprises the party as a light tan tabaxi
 * the whole group mists to Brookhaven over most of the day, it is now evening

+## Session 17

+* the group checks in with Floria and confirms the situation
+* Reyna cleans some water
+* the town installs the purification crystal under the bridge to the west of the town
+* party stays at The Soggy Bottom and plans to go find what's causing this the next morning
+* party heads into the woods following the stream
+  * they were hoping to have help from some guards, but Rowan says more are sick so they don't really have anyone extra to spare
+* encounter an ettercap, entangle it and try and talk to it before eventually killing it
+* the party runs into a couple web-based traps while going along
+* encounter some carrion crawler grubs eating some dead animals and leave before getting into any real fight
+* fight and kill two more ettercaps, and the grubs eventually make their way over and attack the party
+  * the grubs are very weak

+## Session 18

+* party is joined by a female human guard (rogue) named Emerald
+* Sylvester gets caught in a web trap and pulled upside down up into the air
+* party tracks the polluted water upstream until they encounter a large mass of debris and animal bodies in the stream next to a large burrow dug into the earth
+* party gets attacked by two ettercaps, and a minute later a large carrion crawler emerges from the burrow
+* party + Nil + Emerald defeat the enemies and Reyna uses a flaming sphere to burn and break up the debris
+* they successfully return back to Brookhaven
+* report their success, and are told that there's no real reward since the town's money is going toward restocking their food supplies
+  * are let know by Elluin and Floria that a wanted poster came in from Archdale, accusing Anno of freeing Vinlor and Yessira Freewind
+* retire for the night to The Soggy Bottom, try a little ettercap meat which is unpleasant
+  * Sylvester: This reminds me of my first time trying dirt.
+* party has reached level 4

+## Session 19

+* party notices a bit of shadowy mist curling off of Sylvester, and his eyes are glowing in a more pronounced way
+  * Reyna asks about it, Sylvester lies that it's a normal bard/tabaxi thing, but she sees through it
+* after checking in on Floria, who reassured Reyna that now that the water is clear they should be fine, the party warps back to Duskspire through Nil's pocket dimension
+* Anno goes to the guild to look for Germain, according to Phil he's been off on his own business for the past few days
+* Sylvester goes to the library to research other planes and relations to Talsworth
+* Reyna talks to Nil about Sylvester (mainly concerned if he's a threat to the party or possessed or anything) and then joins him in the library, but has difficulty finding anything
+* during this time Anno attempts the recruitment challenge but is knocked out by the first door, and Phil face palms
+* everyone meets up for dinner
+* Sylvester asks Reyna what she wanted to talk with Nil about, and then reads her surface thoughts